OpenTreeOfLife/otcetera/README.md

 ### BOOST C++ libraries
 You also need the BOOST C++ source libraries.
-You should install the BOOST libraries and header files using your operating system's package manager.
+You should install the BOOST libraries and header files using your operating system's package manager. version 1.58 of boost works; earlier versions might.

 Many BOOST modules are header-only.
 However, some modules require linking to an installed library archive.
 You must install library archives for at least these BOOST libraries: